-- Situate yourself so that you are far enough away from the wrestling to observe the action and not interfere with sudden changes in position. - Be close enough to immediately reposition yourself to stop potentially dangerous and illegal maneuvers.
+- Situate yourself so that you are far enough away from the wrestling to observe the action and not interfere with sudden changes in position. - Be close enough to immediately reposition yourself to stop potentially dangerous and illegal maneuvers. - Six to nine (6-9) feet is suggested, find your comfortable space.
+A wider range allows greater perspective.

-- Six to nine (6-9) feet is suggested, find your comfortable space. - Know how various takedowns finish so you know where to position yourself to stay out of the way and to observe control as it is established. - Always situate yourself to be centered and able to look between both wrestlers as they face each other. - o Anticipate position. - Do not chase the action. - Sometimes moving counter to the wrestlers' rotation is more effective. - o Square yourself to the action. - Change levels and be mobile in order to be in proper position to observe: - It is important to loudly verbalize the award of takedown points to afford the opportunity to the scoring wrestler to release the locked hands without penalty. - Award points in a confident manner using approved hand signals without eye contact with the scorers or coaches.
+- Know how various takedowns finish so you know where to position yourself to stay out of the way and to observe control as it is established. - Always situate yourself to be centered and able to look between both wrestlers as they face each other. - Anticipate position. - Do not chase the action; stop and let the action come back to you. - o Sometimes moving counter to the wrestlers' rotation is more effective. - o Square yourself to the action. - Change levels and be mobile in order to be in proper position to observe; do not bend at waist. - It is important to loudly verbalize the award of takedown points to afford the opportunity to the scoring wrestler to release the locked hands without penalty. - Award points in a confident manner using approved hand signals without eye contact with the scorers or coaches.
+Trust the table team to do their job correctly; focus on the wrestlers.